Print

 • Cook 12-15 minutes or until internal temperature reaches 145F.

-• Tent loosely and let sit 10 minutes before slicing / serving
+• Tent loosely and let sit 10 minutes before slicing / serving.

 • Add salt to taste.
-Happy eating!
-Beckie
+Happy Eating!

 Notes